ubidots/ubidots-arduino-yun/README.rst

 .. code-block:: cpp

 	/*
-	  Simple example for Arduino Yún
+	Simple example for Arduino YÚN

-	  This sketch connects to Ubidots (http://www.ubidots.com) using an Arduino Hardware
+	This sketch connects to Ubidots (http://www.ubidots.com) using an Arduino YÚN Hardware

-	  This simple example explains the functions of the Arduino Yún library

 	Components:
-	  * Arduino Yún
+	  * Arduino YÚN Hardware
 	  * LUA files of Ubidots

 	Created 5 Aug 2014
 	by Mateo Vélez

 	This code is in the public domain.

 	*/
 	#include <ubidots_arduinoYUN.h>
 	#include <Process.h>

-		String token = "5ca9b10038e49e0492c6794f9043f0918ddcbd26";                    //your API key String idvari = "53baaf3c76254244e1c8e408";                                 //this is de ID of the variaable that do you want to know
+	String token = "7lIgBfuGWCh56j1ucunhfnYrMPLJh1";                    //your Ubidots token String idvari = "546b83dd7625421b7c01ac75";                                   //this is de ID of the variaable that do you want to know
 	Ubidots ubiclient(token);                                                     //initializes the Ubidots library

 	void setup() {
 	  // start serial port:
 	  Bridge.begin();                                                            //initializes the bridge library
 	  Console.begin();                                                           //initializes the console

-		  while (!Console);                                                         //wait for Network Serial to open Console.println("Ubidots client");
+	  Console.println("Ubidots client");
-		  delay(20);

 	}

 	void loop() {

-		  int incomingByte = 678;                                                   //a random value for post it to Ubidots String idvari2= "53baaf3c76254244e1c8e408";                               //the ID of the variable that do you want to post
-		  String valor;                                                             //a random variable to save the value after that you ask to the Ubidots API valor = ubiclient.get_value(idvari);                                      //the function to get the value of your variable, return the value
-		  Console.print(valor);
-		  ubiclient.save_value(idvari2,String(incomingByte));                       //the function to save value in your variable
+	  int value = 2014;                                                          //an arbitrary value to be sent to Ubidots ubiclient.save_value(idvari,String(value));                                //the function to save value in your variable

+	  Console.println("Reading last value...");
+	  String incomingValue;
+	  incomingValue = ubiclient.get_value(idvari);                               //reads value from the Ubidots variable Console.println(incomingValue);
 	}

 Explanation of the functions of the library